Atari XF551: Turmoil at Atari

 The 130XE and similar 65XE were cost-reduced versions of the 8-bit line that could be produced at price points similar to the Commodore 64.

 In 1983, Commodore International sparked off a price war in the home computer market by repeatedly lowering the price of its VIC-20 and Commodore 64 (C64) lines in order to undercut the TI-99/4A.
-Atari had recently introduced the Atari 1200XL at a higher price point, and its lineup could not be produced profitably at the rapidly falling market prices.
+Atari had recently introduced the 1200XL at a higher price point, and its lineup could not be produced profitably at the rapidly falling market prices.
 Atari eventually introduced lower-cost models, the 600XL and 800XL, but these were repeatedly delayed and did not reach market until late in 1983, too late to have an impact.
 Combined with the effects of the video game crash of 1983, the company was soon losing over a million dollars a day.

 The success of the C64 did not save Commodore from problems of its own.
 In January 1984, Commodore president Jack Tramiel got into some sort of argument with chairman of the board, Irving Gould, and left the company.
 After spending some time looking for ways to re-enter the field, in July he arranged a deal to buy Atari from its owners, Warner Communications, for no cash and several million in promissory notes.

 Attempting to bring the company back to some semblance of profitability, the new management laid off whole divisions while working to bring their new Atari ST, to market as soon as possible.
 During this period many advanced projects within the company were cancelled.
 This included Atari's own 32-bit efforts and several advanced game consoles.
 Warehouses filled with stocks of the 8-bit line were sold off at fire-sale prices pending the introduction of cost-reduced models, the XE series.